coopidgin-foundation/coopidgin-label/README.md

 # coopidgin-label
-The coopidgin label is a proposition of label for international auxiliary language communities that think documentation should be open-source and that want to try self-management by polls.
+The coopidgin label is a proposition of label for international auxiliary language communities wich think documentation should be open-source and which want to try self-management by polls.

 ## Rules
 An auxlang with the label coopidgin means: